Nilhcem/android-snapchat-xoxo/README.md

 android-snapchat-xoxo
 =====================

-Starts Snapshat and takes a discreet screenshot after 5 seconds.
+Starts Snapchat and takes a discreet screenshot after 5 seconds.

 **ROOT ONLY**